Graduation & Commencement

 Student Commencement Day FAQs

 Yes.
 Graduates will need to register for their respective ceremonies to attend commencement.
-Important graduate registration information is as follows:
+Graduates can RSVP starting October 16, 2025.
+Important graduate registration information will be emailed to graduating students and can be found on this webpage.

 Everything you bring must fit in your pockets.
 You will not be able to have a purse or bag with you.
 You can either 1) bring your cap, gown, and any honors cords or sashes with you and dress onsite, or 2) wear your graduation items to graduation.